Marco-Congedo/FourierAnalysis.jl/README.md

 ## About the Author

 [Marco Congedo](https://sites.google.com/site/marcocongedo) is
-a research scientist of [CNRS](http://www.cnrs.fr/en) (Centre National de la Recherche Scientifique), working at [UGA](https://www.univ-grenoble-alpes.fr/english/) (University of Grenoble Alpes), in Grenoble (France), the city where Jean-Baptiste Joseph Fourier has served as a Prefect:).
+a Research Director of [CNRS](http://www.cnrs.fr/en) (Centre National de la Recherche Scientifique), working at [UGA](https://www.univ-grenoble-alpes.fr/english/) (University of Grenoble Alpes), in Grenoble (France), the city where Jean-Baptiste Joseph Fourier has served as a Prefect:).

 ## Contact
 first name *dot* last name *at* gmail *dot* com